Top 9 Reasons to Migrate SAP Systems to Microsoft Azure

 Enter SAP and Microsoft Azure Partnership

-In November, 2017 SAP and Microsoft announced a cloud partnership – one that has been heralded by numerous corporate clients.
+SAP and Microsoft have been working on joint cloud offerings since November, 2017.
 In a competitive cloud marketplace, it is interesting that such partnerships have not been negotiated by other major cloud providers.

 But the real significance is that, as businesses continue to move rather aggressively into the cloud, there will be considerable rewards from the coordination of SAP in the cloud and Microsoft, which is such a major player in cloud computing.